 The Cue: from curlicue, a prevalent graphic in the visual and decorative arts which can be both precise and unpredictable.

 Ioana Barac is a designer and fabricator with expertise in conceptual creation and spatial development, from 2D pattern and shallow relief to elaborate, large scale 3-dimensional sculptural works.
 Ioana has a Master of Architecture from Yale University where she received the Moulton Andrus Award for Excellence in Art and Architecture.

 Marissa Dionne Mead is a licensed architect and a sculptor experienced in multiple mediums, including wood, aluminum, bronze-casting, and fiberglass.
 She earned a Bachelor of Architecture with honors from the University of Notre Dame, with a concentration in Furniture Design.

-Ioana and Marissa first collaborated under the mentorship of famed local ornamenter Kent Bloomer and master craftsman William Jelley with whom they worked as Bloomer Studio’s principal design associates for 10 and 3 years, respectively.
+Ioana and Marissa first met and collaborated under the mentorship of famed local ornamenter Kent Bloomer and master craftsman William Jelley with whom they worked as Bloomer Studio’s principal design associates for 10 and 3 years, respectively.
 The most prominent projects they collaborated on at Bloomerstudio were the sculptural ornamentation for Slover Memorial Library in Norfolk, VA, and for Flats 8300 Wisconsin Avenue in Bethesda, MD.

-The Atelier’s most recent large-scale commissioned works are the art and place-making elements for the lobbies of two new buildings in North Bethesda, MD: Canopy by Hilton and The Condominiums at 930 Rose Avenue.
+The Atelier’s most recent large-scale commissioned works are the art and place-making fixtures for the lobbies of two new buildings in North Bethesda, MD: Canopy by Hilton and The Condominiums at 930 Rose Avenue.
 Current collaborations include the Victims of Gun Violence Memorial in New Haven, CT and The Middle Passage Memorial in Newport, RI.